I tried out the ability to manage .env files with 1Password Environments

 Benefits

-Here is a summary of the benefits I felt after actually using it in practice.
+Here is a summary of the benefits I felt after actually operating this setup.

 Improved Security